This is page three of a guide to Writing Well.

 "Q System One was a quantum computer.
 The machine was the culmination of a year—or decades, depending on how one measures—of labor and ingenuity from IBM scientists.
 The researchers had assembled this stalactite of nested canisters in the recesses of the company’s neo-futuristic research center in Yorktown Heights, N.Y.
 The white, refrigerated contraption dangled from a nine-foot, cubic, aluminum and steel frame.
 In the innermost chamber: a special processor whose progeny could help solve some of the world’s most intractable science and business problems.
 This particular generation featured the firepower of 20 quantum bits, or 'qubits,' the powerful data units upon which these dream machines operate."

 First, remove unnecessary words.
 With the clarity of what remains, rephrase it succinctly.

-I have two techniques for doing this.
+I use two techniques for generating intrigue:

 I was watching a documentary on songwriter Ed Sheeran.
 In it, he described his songwriting process.
 It struck me as identical to the process that author Neil Gaiman detailed in his Masterclass.

 Here's the thing.